go-goyave/goyave/v6_CHANGELOG.md

   - the language is now retrieved from the validation context, not from the validator
   - for uniformity, the Language option has been renamed to Lang
   - validation.Errors now implements `error` and `slog.LogValuer` for better display in logs.
+  - rulesets and validators can be re-used and used concurrently now.
+A ruleset doesn't need to be re-instanciated for every request unless it's a dynamic ruleset
+    - route ValidateBody/ValidateQuery now take a validation.Ruler instead of RuleSet to support both use-cases.
+    - except for rare and specific use-cases, rulesets are now declared as top-level variables and converted once to Rules.
+The resulting instance is then re-used for all requests.
+This is much faster since allocation, generation and conversions are now necessary only once at startup.
+Overall memory usage of large applications should also be significantly lowered due to this change.
 - goyave.Registrer doesn't require implementing Composable anymore
 - Composable/Component logics has been removed
 - parse middleware constructor with max upload size parameter